 1. Definitions and Interpretation

 - Cookie means a small text file placed on your computer or device by Our Sites when you visit certain parts of Our Sites and/or when you use certain features of Our Sites;

 - Personal data means any and all data that relates to an identifiable person who can be directly or indirectly identified from that data.
 In this case, it means personal data that you give to Us via Our Sites.
-This definition shall, where applicable, incorporate the definitions provided in the GDPR;
+This definition shall, where applicable, incorporate the definitions provided in the UK GDPR;

 - ENGYS/We/Us/Our means (i) ENGYS Ltd., a company registered in England and Wales under 6936178, whose registered address is 1 The Green, Richmond, Surrey, TW91PL, UK and whose main trading address is Studio 20, Royal Victoria Patriotic Building, John Archer Way, London, SW18 3SX, UK, and (ii) all its subsidiary companies: